marcelldls/bl47p/demo.md

 in Kubernetes for a while.
 Today I'm going to show you what working with your beamline IOCs might look like in this new world.

-Instead of just diving into technical detail, I'm going to do a live demo and then show you where you can find all the documentation to get more info.
+This is going to be a live demo!!

 We will be looking at the training rig beamline P47.
-This beamline is running all its IOCs in Kubernetes, it has two motors, two GigE cameras and a Panda Box.
+This beamline is running all its IOCs in Kubernetes, it has a pmac clipper, two motors, two GigE cameras and a Panda Box.